datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/jira.md

 ### API Key
-To generate your API key, navigate to our Account where you will have the option to generate an API key as highlighted below.
-Copy this API key and enter it in the JIRA form under 'API key'.
+An API key is generated within your account page.
+The following steps will navigate you to its location.
+Once created, copy the key and enter it in the JIRA form under 'API key'.

-!!! example "Steps to get API key"
+!!! example "Steps for getting the API key"

     === "1.
 Home page"